 Chomp on walnuts and chia seeds too to cut through brain fog.
-Flaxseed, soybean, sage, ginkgo biloba and canola will also help to keep your brain function highly tuned.
+Flaxseed, soybean and canola and olive oils will also help to keep your cogs turning.
 As will healthy fats in foods like avocados.
-And if you are unsure how to balance your diet, talk to a nutritionist.
+And if you are unsure how to balance your diet, talk to a registered dietician.

 CHECK IT OUT

 If your mental weather forecast goes from a bit misty to pea soup – then it might be a good idea to talk to your doctor.

 Then you can rule out other health issues or ask about treatments like HRT that might help you think and feel a whole lot better.